spockele/palila_gui/README.md

             type = <string>                     # -> Defines the type of question.
                                                 #   See below for specifics of each types.
             text = <string>                     # -> Defines the question text.

+    [[questionnaire]] (optional)        # -> SubSection defining the optional questionnaire of this experiment part.
+                                        #   See the main questionnaire for syntax.
+Cannot select default for this one.

 # ======================================================================================================================
 ```